jhautry/echo-dot/README.md

 ![Bad Scatter File](https://raw.githubusercontent.com/jhautry/echo-dot/master/images/Bad%20Scatter%20File.jpg)

 We attempted to format ```scatter.txt``` into the correct format, but had no success.
 Placing braces after each partition did not solve the problem.
-We believe this ```scatter.txt``` to be used for update purposes only and, therefore, not useful for a fresh Android OS install.
+The format is likely to be similar to the MT6753 scatter file above.
+We believe this ```scatter.txt``` to be used for update purposes only and, therefore, not useful for ripping the firmware.

 ![Scatter File Crash](https://github.com/jhautry/echo-dot/blob/master/images/Scatter%20Error.jpg)